 The ACLU of New Mexico on Wednesday sent a letter to APS demanding immediate and long-term measures to protect the safety of Native American students.

-Note: This post has been corrected to reflect that Mary Eastin chose to end her employment with APS, she was not "fired," as originally reported.
+Correction: This story has been edited to reflect that Mary Eastin chose to end her employment with APS, she was not "fired," as originally reported.

 Support for KUNM’s Public Health New Mexico project comes from the W.K.
 Kellogg Foundation, the McCune Charitable Foundation, the Con Alma Health Foundation, and from KUNM listeners like you.